nthieu173/localized-multicommodity-flow/src/algorithm.md

 However, for for graphs with very large \\(\lambda_{\max}\\), the step size \\(\beta\\) then can be constrained to be very small, which would lead to slow convergence.

-Thus, in practice we would want to use a larger step size initially and then decrease it as the algorithm progresses.
+Thus, in practice we would want to use a larger step size when the potential difference is high and then decrease it as the algorithm progresses and the potential difference of each edge approaches zero.
 The author hence suggests an inexact line search method which will have an adaptive step size, presented below.

 ## The inexact line search method